 Transmitted through mosquito bites, heartworms commonly infect dogs, but cats are also at risk.
-Dirofilaria immitis, or heartworms as they are more called, are microscopic internal parasites that often go undetected in cats, because they have a lower "worm burden."
+Dirofilaria immitis, or heartworms as they are more called, are microscopic internal parasites that often go undetected in cats because they have a lower "worm burden."
 Despite this, heartworms can still cause significant respiratory problems in cats.
 The same treatment that is used for dogs is not safe for cats, but your vet might recommend doxycycline or another monthly preventative to shorten the lifespan of the worms.

 06 of 06

-A larvae of the botfly, the Cuterebra genus of flies are also known as warbles in cats.
+Larvae of the botfly, the Cuterebra genus of flies are also known as warbles in cats.
 There are several different species of Cutrebra, but they all burrow into the skin and cause swelling.
 Once the larvae is large enough, the swelling usually breaks open leaving a hole in the skin.

-The larvae is able to be seen in this hole before it emerges, but sometimes the larvae must be surgically removed.
-The swelling and inflammation usually leads to an abscess which requires medications and cleaning to manage the infection.
+The larvae are able to be seen in this hole before it emerges, but sometimes the larvae must be surgically removed.
+The swelling and inflammation usually lead to an abscess which requires medications and cleaning to manage the infection.
 The skin is the most common location for the larvae to end up, but it's important to note that rare larvae can migrate abnormally and cause problems with an animal's eyes, upper airways, spine, or even the brain.

 Mite Infestation (Mange, Acariasis, Scabies) of Cats.
 Merck Veterinary Manual.